 - Lighter and Softer: The Big Band cover of "Can't Be Replaced" keeps to tune upbeat and swinging while keeping the same message as before.

 - Done again in the Engineer vs Torbjoirn rap battle.
-Engie suggest that they "let their handiwork speak for itself"... at which point their respective sentry guns start rapping.
+Engie suggests that they "let their handiwork speak for itself"... at which point their respective sentry guns start rapping.

 - Lonely at the Top: Lonely at the top, of course, has its chorus about this, only for the singer to admit that he likes it.